neoforged/Documentation/docs/resources/server/recipes/index.md

         // Our level context.
         serverLevel
 );
-// This should yield the diamond block -> 9 diamonds recipe (unless a datapack changes that recipe). optional.map(RecipeHolder::value).ifPresent(recipe -> {
+// This returns the diamond block -> 9 diamonds recipe (unless a datapack changes that recipe). optional.map(RecipeHolder::value).ifPresent(recipe -> {
         // Do whatever you want here.
 Note that the recipe is now a Recipe<CraftingInput> instead of a Recipe<?>.
 });